agencik007/beer-catalog-frontend/README.md

    JWT_SECRET = TYPE YOUR SECRET CODE

    PORT = 5000

-3. MongoDB URI is stored in you mongodb connect tab.
+3. MongoDB URI is stored in your MongoDB connect tab.
 You can also specify 'beer-catalog' collection like this:
    'mongodb+srv://admin:password@cluster0.deo9b.mongodb.net/beer-catalog?retryWrites=true&w=majority'
    <a href="https://ibb.co/4p94yBp"><img src="https://i.ibb.co/njZQ2hj/mongo-uri.png" alt="mongo-uri" border="0"></a>
-4. After entering ADMIN_EMAIL you can create your account on the website with this address and be able to delete all beer records.
+4. Add ADMIN_EMAIL and you will be able to create Admin account with permission to delete all beer records.
 5. Set a strong password in the JWT_SECRET field.
 6. In frontend folder you have to check tsconfig.paths.json file and type correct directory for types in backend folder.